Equivalent Polyadic Decompositions of Matrix Multiplication Tensors: Introduction

 The aim of this paper is to study the connections between polyadic decompositions for matrix multiplication tensors.
 In particular, we consider three types of transformations, called invariance transformations, acting on the set of polyadic decompositions of a given matrix multiplication tensor, and we study the equivalence relation induced by these transformations.
 These transformations have been studied by de Groote \cite{deG78a,deG78b} who has shown that Strassen's algorithm is essentially unique in the sense that every other decomposition with $7$ rank-$1$ terms is equivalent to it.
 In contrast, for the multiplication of $3\times3$ matrices, Johnson and McLoughlin \cite{JohMcL86} showed that Laderman's algorithm \cite{Lad76} is not essentially unique.
 They provided two parametrized families of decompositions (with $23$ rank-$1$ terms) of the $3\times3$ matrix multiplication tensor that are mutually inequivalent and also inequivalent to Laderman's.
-Later, Oh, Kim and Moon \cite{OhJin13} discovered other decompositions of the $3\times3$ matrix multiplication tensor inequivalent to the previous ones.
+Later, Oh, Kim and Moon \cite{OhJin13} discovered other decompositions of the $3\times3$ matrix multiplication tensor inequivalent to the previous ones, and Sedoglavic \cite{Sed17b} showed that Laderman's algorithm can be constructed using Strassen's algorithm and related tensor's transformations.

 The techniques used by de~Groote, Johnson and McLoughlin, and Oh et al.~to prove the equivalence/inequivalence of decompositions are either too specific \cite{deG78b,JohMcL86} or too conservative \cite{OhJin13} (some inequivalent decompositions are not recognized as such) to be applied to general decompositions of matrix multiplication tensors of arbitrary size.
 In this paper, we present an algorithm for deciding whether two given decompositions are equivalent through invariance transformations.
 Thanks to this algorithm, we were able to study the equivalence classes of large sample sets of matrix multiplication tensor decompositions (computed with numerical methods, see Section~\ref{sec-num}).
 This allows us to get a better understanding of the equivalence relation of decompositions: for instance, the numerical experiments (Section~\ref{sec-num-equi}) suggest that for tensors larger than the $2\times2$ by $2\times2$ case, two ``generic'' decompositions are inequivalent.